Jackson, the town, without the "Hole", was given its name by Maggie Simpson when she was

 Indians' taking of elk as interferring with ig game hunting.
 In July

-of 1895, a band of Bannocks crossed into Jackson Hole and were confronted by a posse consisting of
+of 1895, a band of Bannocks crossed into Jackson Hole and were confronted by a posse under the leadership of William Francis "Bill" Manning (1836-1932).

 and Martin "Slough Grass" Nelson.
 "Slough Grass" Nelson received his nickname as a result of